aolkin/basetemplates/README.md

 for extension (the former will always be shown, the latter only when a user is logged in).

+It expects the admin interface to be enabled, and the `LOGOUT_URL` setting to be defined.

 ## Template Tags

 ### setting